 Professor Helen Bartlett, Vice-Chancellor & President of UniSC

 provided an inspiring update of progress made on all campuses before presenting the bursary certificates.
-The bursary recipients each outlined their activities on and off campus.
-It is always inspiring to hear these future leaders speak.

 2022 GWQ SC Undergraduate Bursary Recipients (UniSC)